Isla Traquair

 Isla Traquair (born 1 January 1980) is a Scottish television host, producer and journalist.
 She has worked with STV, Channel 5, and ITN.
-She is currently based between the UK and North America where she is the host of the TV show Buy.o.logic on the Oprah Winfrey Network.
+She was the host of the TV show Buy.o.logic on the Oprah Winfrey Network.

 Early life

 Traquair was born in Aberdeen on New Year's Day 1980 to parents Ian Traquair, a software developer, and Maureen Traquair, a school teacher.
-She has 3 brothers.
-She is the great great granddaughter of Phoebe Anna Traquair (1852–1936), a Scottish artist.
+She has three brothers.
+She is the great-great-granddaughter of Phoebe Anna Traquair (1852–1936), a Scottish artist.

 At the age of 15, Traquair began working one day a week at a press agency fitting it in around her studies.
 During this work placement, Traquair wrote a front-page story in a national paper about job losses due to the beef crisis.

 Newspaper journalism

-In 1996, after cutting short her final year at school, Traquair was selected from hundreds of entrants to take part in an in-house training scheme with Aberdeen Journals.
-She remained with the newspaper group for nearly five years; for the last two she was the crime and court reporter for local Aberdeenshire broadsheet The Press and Journal.
+In 1996, Traquair took part in an in-house training scheme with Aberdeen Journals.
+She remained with the newspaper group for nearly five years, working as a crime reporter for local Aberdeenshire broadsheet The Press and Journal.